 K. Jane Williams

-K. Jane Williams is currently the Acting Administrator of the Federal Transit Administration (FTA).
-Ms. Williams brings over 20 years of executive experience to her role, having served previously at the Department of Energy and Department of Labor under President Reagan and the Department of Interior under President George H.W.
+K. Jane Williams is currently the Deputy Administrator of the Federal Transit Administration (FTA).
+Ms. Williams brings over 20 years of executive experience to her role, having served previously at the Department of Energy and Department of Labor under President Reagan and the Department of the Interior under President George H.W.
 Bush.